-Wire Rope Reeling & Coiling Machines
+Wire Rope Coiling & Reeling Machines

-When using wire rope in large quantities the chances are that it will need to be dispatched off a drum or reel, and sometimes it will need to be re-wound onto another drum.
-Rope Services Direct can supply top quality coiling machines and reeling machines which can help to alleviate some common problems when handling wire rope without the proper tools
+When using wire rope in large quantities the chances are that it will need to be dispatched off a drum or reel.
+Sometimes it will need to be re-wound onto another drum.
+Rope Services Direct can supply top quality coiling machines and reeling machines.
+These can help to alleviate some common problems when handling wire rope without the proper tools

-We can supply two varieties of coiling machine, with maximum loads it can handle up to 7000kg, please see below for full details.
+We can supply two varieties of coiling machine.
+With maximum loads it can handle up to 7000kg, please see below for full details.

-Both coiling and reeling wire rope can cause serious damage to the rope if it is not carried out following correct procedures, re-winding can cause just as many issues!
+Both coiling and reeling wire rope can cause serious damage to the rope if it is not carried out following correct procedures.
+Re-winding can cause just as many issues!

 Wire Rope Coiling and Reeling – Problems & procedures